Oatcake: Plain Web Typography

 small text in it

-This is a long multi-line <h3>
+This is a long multi-line <h3> heading containing

-emphasis, <code tags>
+emphasis, <code tags>, some

-sample output, a couple of <kbd>
+sample output, a couple of <kbd>'s:

 Ctrl + c, underlined text,